Walmart, Inc. (WMT) CEO Doug McMillon on Q1 2021 Results - Earnings Call Transcript

 Also changes in shift to eCommerce as you saw eCommerce growth is very healthy.
 And we also lowered losses in eCommerce.
 We continue to see better mix within the eCommerce brand, our eCommerce segment.
 We also had our auto centers and vision centers that were closed down for a part of the quarter.
 And that was an impact on margins as well.
 It's something certainly we couldn't have anticipated going into the quarter.
 Paul, one thing we've talked about over time was that gross margins would somewhat go to where the market and customers would allow them to be and that we had to get expenses in the right place to ensure we keep our operating margin where we wanted to be, and that played out in a much more accelerated way in this quarter.
 But we continue to manage expenses really well.
 But we're being disciplined where we need to be disciplined, and that allows us to continue to lean in where we need to lean in. so I'm really proud of the balance that we're able to keep in the quarter.

 There will be timing elements to all of this, as we'll have periods of time where expenses increase more quickly than others.
 We just announced a second round of special bonuses in the U.S. which you would have seen.
 So that will have an impact in Q2, we're glad that we're able to do that.
-From a guidance perspective, there were so much that we took into consideration all as you would imagine.
+From a guidance perspective, there were so much that we took into consideration Paul as you would imagine.
 And as I listed out the variables, of what the different elements that we're seeing in the economy right now, so what's going to be the severity and the duration of this disease?
-What’s the length of the stay at home orders that will continue, what's the stimulus that we'll see in the U.S. and other parts of the world, the employment conditions and all of these things can be better than one anticipate in a quarter, could be less than one anticipates -- a little bit more challenging than one anticipates in a quarter.
+What’s the length of the stay at home orders that will continue, what's the stimulus that we'll see in the U.S. and other parts of the world, the employment conditions and all of these things can be better than one anticipates in a quarter, could be less than one anticipates -- a little bit more challenging than one anticipates in a quarter.
 All of these things we factored in and decided it was prudent to not give guidance at this time.
 But those are the things that we'll be looking at as we think about how the rest of the year looks and what you should be looking at as well.
 John, I don’t know if you want to say any more on margins?

 John Furner